 Note that ‘conversion’ is the common metric for any ultimate action to be expected from Google ads.
 Depending on the nature of business the marketers would define its own ‘conversion’ for the Google Ads account.
 In this topic we will take lead generation as the conversion for Google Ads Search.

-In order to maximize leads generation without raising the budget it is important that the marketers keep tabs on this chart on Google Ads to ensure upward trend of ‘total conversions’, and downward trend of ‘cost per conversion’, with the goal to always working to maximize the gap between these 2 metrics.
+In order to maximize leads generation without raising the budget it is important that the marketers keep tabs on this chart on Google Ads to ensure upward trend of ‘total conversions’, and downward trend of ‘cost per conversion’, with the goal to always working to maximize the gap between these 2 metrics

 2. Improve keywords bidding efficiency

 The overall performance shows that modified broad match is the clear winner in generating most conversions with the lowest cost per conversion and most importantly at the highest conversion rate.
 If you have been bidding all 3 match types of keywords, chances that you are bidding the same keywords in different match type is high.
 In most cases, you could have bid your targeted keywords with just one match type instead of having same keywords bidding in all 3 match types.
-While the result shows that modified broad match has been hitting the jackpot in cost efficiency it would be wise to weed out other match type keywords that have been driving up your bidding cost.
+While the result shows that modified broad match has been hitting the jackpot in cost efficiency it would be cost efficient to weed out other match type keywords that have been driving up your bidding cost.

 3. Improve audience targeting relevancy